-Notion is a powerful workspace management software that is capable of handling just about any sort of project.
+Notion is a powerful workspace management software that can handle just about any sort of project.

 In this blog post, I'm going to show you various ways that you can use Notion.so to manage your blog and content marketing efforts.

-Disclaimer: I'm by no means suggesting that Notion is the best way for everyone to manage their blog and workflow.
+Disclaimer: I'm not suggesting that Notion is the best way for everyone to manage their blog and workflow.
 If you're already a Notion user and enjoy the interface, it could be a great option.
 If you aren't, don't feel like Notion is a "must have" for your blogging success.
 I don't use Notion 100% for my blogging workflow either.
-I use Coschedule for planning my posts and scheduling content etc.
+I use Coschedule for planning my posts and scheduling content, etc.

 Before we get into the ways we can use Notion for blogging, let's quickly cover why you should even consider it.